bracketdash/simple-directives/README.md

 -   `element`
 -   `event`

-The reference should be a function or `assignableReference = referenceOrStringWithoutQuotes`.
+The reference should be a function or:

+`assignableReference = referenceOrStringWithoutQuotes`

 All events will be assigned all references in each expression.

-Only include one `sd-on` per radio button group (listeners will be assigned to all radio buttons in the group).

 #### Two-Way Binding Shortcut